mmbman/Katagiri/index.md

 ### [Mindfulness – Talk 1](1984-03-21-Mindfulness-Talk-1)
 #### March 21, 1984 Dharma Talk by Dainin Katagiri Roshi.

-Katagiri Roshi discusses the Four Foundation of Mindfulness, adding his commentary on the “Thirty-seven Elements of Bodhi” (*Sanjūshichi-bon-bodai-bunpō*) chapter of Zen Master Dogen’s *Shobogenzo*, which explains traditional Buddhist teachings in Mahayana terms.
-He begins with the first foundation: contemplation of the body as “impure”.
-Along the way, he discusses how *samatha* (tranquility) and *vipassana* (insight) function together, and weighs in on the practice of meditating on the decomposition of human corpses.
+Katagiri Roshi discusses the Four Foundations of Mindfulness, focusing on the first foundation: contemplation of the body as “impure”.
+This series of talks examines the “Thirty-Seven Elements of Bodhi” (*Sanjūshichi-bon-bodai-bunpō*) chapter of Zen Master Dogen’s *Shobogenzo*, which explains traditional Buddhist teachings in Mahayana terms.
+In this talk, he introduces the topic of why we must go beyond the idea of purity or impurity.
+He discusses how *samatha* (tranquility) and *vipassana* (insight) function together, and weighs in on the practice of meditating on the decomposition of human corpses.
 Also: why the word “Zen” is overused.

 ---